carpentries/instructor-training/episodes/11-practice-teaching.md

 > ## Giving Feedback
 >
-> We'll start by observing some examples of teaching and providing some feedback.
+> We will start by observing some examples of teaching and providing some feedback.
 >
 > Watch this [example teaching video][bad-teaching-video] as a group
 > and then give feedback on it.
 Put your feedback in the Etherpad.